|

 Photo Credit, CarpeTravel.com

-I like to find wineries that have playgrounds, swimming pools, large lawns, picnic spots, petting zoos, cooking classes and other things that can entertain kids.
+I like to find wineries that have playgrounds, swimming pools, large lawns, gardens, picnic spots, petting zoos, cooking classes and other things that can entertain kids.
 Yes, there are kid friendly wineries that have swimming pools!
 (See our list of the top kid friendly wineries in California.)
 There are soooo many more wineries working to be more of a family destination these days that it makes wine tasting with kids a fun activity for the entire family.
+Most wineries also welcome guests warmly, often providing grape juices for kids and engaging activities for families.
+When visiting with friends and their families, these spots become even more enjoyable and memorable.

 During a visit to Italy, we spent most of our time wine tasting at kid friendly wineries.
+The region, often described as a garden paradise, was beautiful and relaxing.
 It was amazing to have the girls play on a playground made out of old barrels while we sipped Barolo.
+The vineyard setting was perfect for kids to play and explore under supervision.
 But, their favorite of the kid friendly wineries offered a pool.
 What kid doesn’t like to swim on holiday!
+One of the most family-friendly wineries I have visited even offered a tram ride through the vineyard, which was a huge hit with the kids.

 Family friendly wineries - they do exisit!

 When you’re state-side, you may not be able to find too many kid friendly wineries with pools.
 Although, there are a few in California (kid friendly wineries in California).
 One of our favorite kid friendly wineries – and summer go-to’s in Colorado is Creekside Cellars in Evergreen.
-They have an amazing patio that overlooks a creek where my kids have spent hours feeding the ducks.
+It’s a great place for families, and they have an amazing patio that overlooks a creek where my kids have spent hours feeding the ducks.
 If your kids are old enough they can walk down to the creek and play on the rocks.
-You might even be able to grab one of the picnic tables they’ve setup along side the creek.
+You might even be able to grab one of the picnic tables they’ve setup along side the creek—don’t forget to bring snacks for the kids!
 It’s simple, yet totally entertaining.
+The tasting experience here includes proper glassware, and sometimes even glass-related activities for kids.

 Creekside Cellars is a kid friendly winery in Colorado